What are the risk factors for cervical cancer?

 Women who were younger than 17 years when they had their first full-term pregnancy are almost 2 times more likely to get cervical cancer later in life than women who waited to get pregnant until they were 25 years or older.

-Poverty is also a risk factor for cervical cancer.
-Many low-income women do not have ready access to adequate health care services, including Pap tests.
+Many low-income women do not have easy access to adequate health care services, including Pap tests.
 This means they may not get screened or treated for cervical pre-cancers.

-DES is a hormonal drug that was given to some women to prevent miscarriage between 1940 and 1971.
+DES is a hormonal drug that was given to some women between 1940 and 1971 to prevent miscarriage.
 Women whose mothers took DES (when pregnant with them) develop clear-cell adenocarcinoma of the vagina or cervix more often than would normally be expected.
-This type of cancer is extremely rare in women who haven’t been exposed to DES.
-There is about 1 case of this type of cancer in every 1,000 women whose mothers took DES during pregnancy.
+These types of cancer are extremely rare in women who haven’t been exposed to DES.
+There is about 1 case of vaginal or cervical clear-cell adenocarcinoma in every 1,000 women whose mothers took DES during pregnancy.
 This means that about 99.9% of "DES daughters" do not develop these cancers.

 DES-related clear cell adenocarcinoma is more common in the vagina than the cervix.
 The risk appears to be greatest in women whose mothers took the drug during their first 16 weeks of pregnancy.
-The average age of women when they are diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
-Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 35 − past the age of highest risk.
-Still, there is no age cut-off when these women are safe from DES-related cancer.
-Doctors do not know exactly how long women will remain at risk.
+The average age of women diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
+Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 40 − past the age of highest risk.
+Still, there is no age cut-off when these women are felt to be safe from DES-related cancer.
+Doctors do not know exactly how long these women will remain at risk.

 DES daughters may also be at increased risk of developing squamous cell cancers and pre-cancers of the cervix linked to HPV.

-You can learn more about DES in our separate document called DES Exposure: Questions and Answers.
-It can be read on our Web site, or call to have a free copy sent to you.
+You can learn more about DES in DES Exposure: Questions and Answers.
+Read it on our website, or call (1-800-227-2345) to have a free copy sent to you.